Strong broadband intensity noise squeezing from near-infrared to terahertz frequencies in semiconductor lasers with nonlinear dissipation: Introduction

 We structure the rest of this paper as follows.
-Section \ref{sec:theory} reviews the concept of a ``Fock laser,'' shows how this concept can be implemented in a semiconductor laser architecture, and presents analytical formulae for intensity noise in the presence and absence of nonlinearity.
-Section \ref{sec:results} shows the noise condensation effect for the semiconductor laser architecture, and also presents a new type of bistability based on carrier nonlinearity.
-Finally, Section \ref{sec:discussion} summarizes our results and presents outlooks and future extensions of this work for semiconductor laser systems.
+Section \ref{sec:theory} shows how the concept of intensity-dependent dissipation can be implemented in a semiconductor laser architecture.
+Section \ref{sec:results} first presents the mean-field dynamics of a semiconductor laser with nonlinear dispersive loss, demonstrating self-pulsing and bistability, and then strong, broadband intracavity and output intensity noise squeezing at IR and THz wavelengths.
+Finally, Sections \ref{sec:discussion}, \ref{sec:outlook} summarize our results and present outlooks and future extensions of this work.